Skittss/sumire/README.md

 ## Conventions
 - [X] Right handed and +y default camera from Vulkan -y canonical viewing volume.
+- [ ] Config for GPU device selection (in the case of more than 1 gpu)

 ## Frame Pipeline
 The current frame pipeline works as follows: